Average Weather in July in Austin Texas, United States

 The chance that a given day will be muggy in Austin is gradually decreasing during July, falling from 89% to 86% over the course of the month.

 The highest chance of a muggy day during July is 89% on July 3.

 For reference, on July 3, the muggiest day of the year, there are muggy conditions 89% of the time, while on January 21, the least muggy day of the year, there are muggy conditions 2% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Austin is essentially constant during July, remaining within 0.1 miles per hour of 4.9 miles per hour over the course of the month.
+The average hourly wind speed in Austin is gradually decreasing during July, decreasing from 9.2 miles per hour to 8.7 miles per hour over the course of the month.

 Average Wind Speed in July

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season in Austin typically lasts for 9.7 months (294 days), from around February 15 to around December 7, rarely starting after March 12, or ending before November 11.

 The month of July in Austin is reliably fully within the growing season.